maxthor500/BrideNoZilla/README.md

     #### Profile

-    - The profile page shows the user details and his posts
+    - he user's profile page will hold the users shipping details for ease of shopping in future.
-    - there are an update and delete button to update the profile details and delete account
+    - It also has a reference to the users past orders.

     <img src=".\assets\readme_images\profile.jpg" alt="profile" style="zoom:30%;" />